![]() |

 Choose the appropriate links for your computer (10mb downloads):

-| Windows Media | Quicktime |
+Windows Media | Quicktime | Chromebook |

-| Other Effects of Climate Change on Humanity |
+Other Effects of Climate Change on Humanity |

 Changes in the climate due to warming are likely to have some positive effects and some negative effects depending on where you live and how much the temperature rises.
 Climate change impacts: water resources and quality, weather, threats to human health, ecosystems and wild life, coastal and marine resources, agriculture, and the overall quality of life.
 A number of studies suggest that the negatives will out weigh the positives in most regions if the temperature rises more than 2C to 3C in the next century.
 Notice in the Atmospheric CO2 Timeline plots (section above) how the storage and availability of fresh water in the mountains diminishes as the temperature rises.
 There are many resources and web sites that one can access to research how warming may effect where you live and what we can do to mitigate the forcing of climate change and its potential consequences.

-For projections of the effects of warming on the United States, consider the 2000 report of the US Global Change Research Information Office (GCRIO): National Assessment of the Consequences of Climate Change
+For projections of the effects of warming on the United States, consider the 2014 report of the (US) National Climate Assessment: National Assessment of the Consequences of Climate Change

-Below are a few of the projections for the general US continental climate found in the report:
+Below are also a few of the projections for the general US continental climate found in the earlier 2000 report of the (US) Global Change Research Information Office (GCRIO):

 For projections of the effects of global warming around the world, consider starting with the International Panel on Climate Change (IPCC) Report: Climate Change Impact, Adaptation, and Vulnerability

-| Treat the Earth well, |
+Treat the Earth well, |

-Copyright 2008 to 2012 by Seeds Software - All Rights Reserved World Wide
+Copyright 2008 to 2023 by Seeds Software - All Rights Reserved World Wide